ark-network/arkdev.info/docs/intro.md

 ### 🏃‍♀️ Running Ark

-You can join an existing Ark Network or run your own on Bitcoin or Liquid.
+You can join an existing Ark Server or run your own on Bitcoin or Liquid.
 To get started, follow the guides below:

 - [Join an Ark as a simple user sending and receiving funds](./user/intro.md)
 - [Operate an Ark as always-on server](./provider/intro.md)